Guerrilla Content: 30 Growth Hacks To Content Marketing Success On A Limited Budget

 For example, people ask me all the time how do you find to time to create and share content?
 The answer: I re-purpose stuff I already create.
 I look at my email outbox.
 Each one is an answer to a question!

 In many cases, it is a few paragraphs and detailed enough to turn into a blog post.
 I turn my powerpoints into slideshares.
+I turn my keynote speaker notes into articles and my speaker videos into lead generation assets.
+This example from during the pandemic brought me about 5 new clients:

 Why keep content created for a few dozen people from reaching hundreds or thousands?